Analytical solution of the Schr\"{o}dinger equation with $1/r^3$ and attractive $1/r^2$ potentials: Universal three-body parameter of mixed-dimensional Efimov states: Analytical solution with and potentials and Efimov physics with dipole interaction in mixed dimension

 One notable difference from the repulsive case is that both $f^c$ and $g^c$ are of the same order at short distance and contribute equally to the wave function, allowing $K^c$ to take an arbitrary value.
 In other words, the binding energy can explicitly depend on $K^c$, hence short-range phase.
 To be more specific, by using the low-energy expansion formula \equref{Mel_exponential} and $\nu \simeq s = i |s|$, \equref{BCforBoundstate_attractive} is written as

 from which the three-body binding energy is obtained as

 The discrete-scale invariance of the Efimov states thus naturally emerges as an analytical continuation of the two-body solution under an attractive $1/r^3$ potential and a centrifugal barrier~\cite{PhysRevA.64.022717,PhysRevA.78.012702}.
 In contrast to the repulsive $1/r^3$ case in \equref{EnergyRepDipole}, the three-body binding energy explicitly depends on the QDT parameter $K^c$.
 This difference can be ascribed to the short-range behavior of the wave function: Due to the attractive potential $1/r^3$, the wave function can penetrate into the short-range region $r\ll \beta_3$, causing the binding energy to depend explicitly on the short-range detail through $K^c$.
-To further elucidate this point, we note that at short distance $r \ll 1/\sqrt{2\mu |E|}$, the solutions $f^c,g^c$ have simpler analytical expressions~\cite{PhysRevA.78.012702},
+To further elucidate this point, we note that at short distance $r \ll 1/\sqrt{2\mu |E|}$, the solutions $f^c,g^c$ have simpler analytical expressions~\cite{PhysRevA.78.012702} (see Appendix A and B for the derivation),

 In contrast to the repulsive case in \equref{fcgc_shortI_rep}, both $f^c$ and $g^c$ oscillate rapidly at short distance and their magnitudes are of the same order [see \equref{ShortRangeAttractive})].
 Substituting \equref{zeroenergy_wavefunction_attractive} into the hard-wall boundary condition $\psi(r=R_{\mathrm{min}})=0$, the QDT parameter $K^c$ is related to $R_{\mathrm{min}}$ as